openservicebrokerapi/servicebroker/spec.md

 ##### Route
 `DELETE /v2/service_instances/:instance_id/service_bindings/:binding_id`

-The `:instance_id` is the ID of a previously-provisioned service instance.
+The `:instance_id` is the ID of a previously provisioned service instance.
 The `:binding_id` is the ID of a previously provisioned binding for that instance.

 ##### Parameters